drchung5/katacoda-sandbox/audit-logging/step3.md

-In this step you will enable audit logging in `cassandra.yaml`.
+In this step you will stop the Cassandra service, enable audit logging in `cassandra.yaml`,re-start the Cassandra service, insert some data and view the inserts in the *audit log*.

 ---
 <p>